-The importance of regular maintenance along with frequent inspections and detailed record keeping cannot be overemphasized.
-Keep an updated log of equipment maintenance.
-Records of services performed and any repair are helpful if warranty coverage is ever in question.
+The importance of frequent inspections along with regular maintenance and accurate record keeping cannot be overemphasized.
+Keep records of equipment maintenance and services performed.
+This is helpful if warranty coverage is ever in question.
 Records should include:

 - Date of service and hour meter reading - Details of the service, maintenance or repair performed. - Names of persons performing the service, maintenance or repair - Copy of the purchase order or invoice, including part numbers used in the repair